Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Challenge

-• Poor real-time fleet visibility led to inefficient planning and rising dead mileage
+• Poor real-time visibility led to inefficient planning and rising dead mileage

 Solution

-• Jobs assigned based on real-time vehicle location, reducing empty miles at dispatch
+• Jobs assigned by real-time vehicle location, reducing empty miles at dispatch

-• Return trips optimised using structured fleet route optimisation workflows
+• Return trips optimised using structured route optimisation workflows

 • Cost per trip tracked to surface high dead mileage routes instantly